 Located just 4 kilometers from the Cape of Santa Pola (whose lighthouse is worth visiting), the island of Nueva Tabarca is the only inhabited island in the Valencian Community.
 In Tabarca you can stroll through its ancient walled city, enjoy its magnificent coves and beaches (it has been declared a Marine Reserve since 1986), visit its lighthouse or the Tower of San José (former prison) and, of course, savor its rich cuisine based on rice, fish and seafood.
 The star dish: the Caldero Tabarquino.

-To get to Tabarca you will have to take a ferry or speedboat.
-You can do it from the city of Alicante itself, or from the town of Santa Pola (my recommendation), from where the trip takes just 15 minutes (by speedboat).
+To get to Tabarca you will have to take a ferry or a “cab”.
+You can do it from the city of Alicante itself, or from the town of Santa Pola (my recommendation), from where the trip takes just 15 minutes by speedboat.

 4. Strolling through the coves of Cabo de la Huerta.